bscothern/SwiftSpellBook/README.md

 # SwiftSpellBook

-A collection of common types and extensions to the Swift Standard Library.
+A collection of common types and extensions to the Swift Standard Library and its preview/deveopment packages.

 ![GitHub license](https://img.shields.io/badge/license-MIT-lightgrey.svg)
 ![SwiftPM](https://img.shields.io/badge/SwiftPM-compatible-brightgreen.svg)